‘Grey’s Anatomy’ Mid-Season Premiere Bumped For Trump TV Special

 — ａｌｗａｙｓ ｇｒｅｙ'ｓ???? (@Greysrealdrug) January 9, 2017

 At the end of Grey’s Anatomy season 13, episode 9, Dr. Karev learned the truth behind why DeLuca had been in bed with Dr. Wilson (not for sex, but because she was drunk and he was “putting her to bed).
 Dr. Karev also learned that Dr. Wilson keeps turning down his marriage proposals because she’s on the run from an abusive ex-partner.
-Jo Wilson isn’t even her real name, and if she testifies in Alex’s upcoming assault trial that abusive ex might find her; or, she might just run again before he has a chance.
+Jo Wilson isn’t even her real name, and if she testifies in Alex’s upcoming assault trial, that abusive ex might find her; or, she might just run again before he has a chance.

-The Grey’s Anatomy mid-season finale cliffhanger featured Alex waiting to speak to the DA in the felony assault case, presumably to agree to a plea deal that would put him in prison for two years and cost him his job and likely his medical license.
+The Grey’s Anatomy midseason finale cliffhanger featured Alex waiting to speak to the DA in the felony assault case, presumably to agree to a plea deal that would put him in prison for two years and cost him his job and likely his medical license.
 All to save Jo.

 Fans waiting for Grey’s Anatomy to come back have been waiting (on the edge of their seats, no less) to find out if Alex is going to prison and possibly even leaving Grey Sloan altogether as a result.

-Now, it looks like fans of the long-running medical drama will have to wait one more week to learn if the Grey’s Anatomy writers have something sinister in store for Dr. Karev, not to mention what’s going on between April and Jackson, Owen and Amelia, Arizona and her potential new lady and even Meredith and Alex.
+Now, it looks like fans of the long-running medical drama will have to wait one more week to learn if the Grey’s Anatomy writers have something sinister in store for Dr. Karev, not to mention what’s going on between April and Jackson, Owen and Amelia, Arizona and her potential new lady, and even Meredith and Alex.